Portfolio overview

 The Attorney-General’s portfolio is responsible for: legal services; national security and criminal law; integrity and anti-corruption matters; the Commonwealth justice system including courts, tribunals, justice policy and legal assistance; regulation and reform; protecting and promoting human rights; and support for Commonwealth royal commissions.

-In addition to AGD and the High Court, there are 16 portfolio entities that are responsible for delivering programs and initiatives in relation to law and justice.
-The portfolio’s material entities are AGD, the High Court of Australia and the Australian Federal Police.
+In addition to AGD and the High Court of Australia, there are 11 portfolio entities that are responsible for delivering programs and initiatives in relation to law and justice.
+The portfolio’s material entities are AGD and the High Court of Australia.

-In the 2023–24 Portfolio Budget Statements (PBS) for the Attorney-General’s portfolio, the aggregated budgeted expenses for 2023–24 total $4.6 billion.
+In the 2025–26 Portfolio Budget Statements (PBS) for the Attorney-General’s portfolio, the aggregated budgeted expenses for 2025–26 totalled $2.3 billion.
 The PBS contain budgets for those entities in the general government sector (GGS) that receive appropriations directly or indirectly through annual appropriation Acts.

 The level of budgeted departmental and administered expenses, and the average staffing level for entities in the GGS within this portfolio are shown in Figure 1.
-The Australian Federal Police represents the largest proportion of portfolio expenses, and departmental expenses of the portfolio are the most material component, representing 86 per cent of the entire portfolio’s expenses.
+Non-material entities represent the largest proportion of portfolio expenses, and departmental expenses of the portfolio are the most material component, representing 77 per cent of the entire portfolio’s expenses.

 Figure 1: Attorney-General’s portfolio – total expenses and average staffing level by entity